vibhanshu-mishra/samsara-hos-audit/README.md

-# Samsara HOS Compliance Audit Tool (Community Edition)
+# Samsara HOS Compliance Audit Tool

 A daily automated compliance audit script for Samsara ELD fleets.
 Built for internal use by trucking safety consultants and compliance teams.